Welcome to the Slow Word Movement.

 for any relationship of substance to thrive.

-As an inner healing minister, I know the truth of the WORD heals and transforms us.
+As a minister, I know the truth of the WORD heals and transforms us.
 When His Presence walks into our dark places, everything changes.

 I also know that distraction is a disease, a disease I’m combatting along with every one of you.
 All those beeps and dings and I find it much harder to be still with the Word.
 Am I really getting more done or am I fracturing my attention from the ONE THING that’s needed?
 (Luke 10: 38-42).
 Distraction leads to emptiness.
 Listening in the Presence leads to fullness.
 “Let the Word of Christ dwell in you richly.”
 (Colossians 3:16)